kulkarni-vishwanath/ASHRAE_Great_Energy_Predictor/README.md

 In this competition, you’ll develop accurate models of metered building energy usage in the following areas: chilled water, electric, hot water, and steam meters.
 The data comes from over 1,000 buildings over a three-year timeframe.
 With better estimates of these energy-saving investments, large scale investors and financial institutions will be more inclined to invest in this area to enable progress in building efficiencies.

 ## Data Description
+Data files can be downloaded from [here] (https://www.kaggle.com/c/ashrae-energy-prediction/data)

 ### train.csv
 * building_id - Foreign key for the building metadata.
 * meter - The meter id code.
 Read as {0: electricity, 1: chilledwater, 2: steam, 3: hotwater}.
 Not every building has all meter types.